Amid68/Embedded-Engineering-Roadmap/README.md

 > - 👶 : Easy-to-understand and beginner-friendly resources.
 Refer to them if you do not have prior knowledge in a topic.
 > - 💎 : Well-known references that have truly invaluable and comprehensive content.
 Refer to them if you want to deepen your understanding of a topic.

-## 😕 Don't Know Where to Start!

-**If you feel overwhelmed by the extensive list of topics in the roadmap, you're not alone.
-Before delving too deeply, let's ease into it with some simple starter projects.
-Learning embedded systems engineering takes time and effort.
-Don't get discouraged if you don't understand something right away.
-Keep practicing and you will eventually get there.**

 ### ⚒️ Projects

-Engaging in hands-on projects is the most effective approach to learning.
-Rather than solely relying on theoretical knowledge from books or articles.
-Undertaking projects allows for practical learning experiences.
-Even a seemingly basic project has the potential to teach you more than hours of aimless reading.
-You can refer to books, articles, and courses when faced with difficulties in understanding the problems in real-world projects.

-Don't try to build a complex project right away.
-Start with small, manageable projects to get your feet wet.

 - [🔗 Random Nerd Tutorials | Learn ESP32, ESP8266, Arduino, and Raspberry Pi](https://randomnerdtutorials.com/)
 - [🔗 Last Minute Engineers](https://lastminuteengineers.com/)